JREAM/vhost-creator/readme.md

     $ php vhost.php

+## Activate your Virtual Host

-Once you save the file using a site example called unicorn, you can simply run:
+Once you save VirtualHost file using a site example lets call **unicorn**, you can activate it with:

     $ sudo mv output/unicorn.conf /etc/apache2/sites-available
     $ sudo a2ensite unicorn
     $ sudo service apache2 reload

+## Access Your Site

 Then you should be able to access your site: